We all went through that model phase in life.

 Jim built a very cool ’56 Ford and he went the gasser route too.
 Gassers were the ultimate ride in pre-teen 60s kid world and to this day they still evoke memories of the yellow shoebox and green ’56 Ford.

-There was a neighbor kid who was also into models but he leaned heavily into the pop culture custom world so he built the Munster’s Dragula.
+There was a neighborhood kid who was also into models but he leaned heavily into the pop culture custom world so he built the Munster’s Dragula.

 He really bought into the Munster’s automotive theme so built the Munster Koach—I think he owned stock in George Barris’s company.